WoobeenJeong/Rosalind/README.md

 - unrooted tree : consist of leaf nodes(degree=1) and internal nodes(degree>1).
 - rooted tree : have root node(degree=2), so that makes leaf(degree=1), internal(degree>2).
 - simple tree : # of node > 2, 1 pair of leaf in each inner nodes(=parent node).
+- weighted tree : difference between length of each edge (node to another node) is exist.

+      most of weighted trees like :
+         0->1:1
+         1->2:5
+         2->3:4
+         (start node)->(end node):distance
+      means :
+         0 - 1 ----- 2 --- 3

 **Adjacency matrix**